NikKasyan/Navigator/README.md

    ```
    /destination create <mapName>
    ```
-If you are not satisfied with the mapname you can easily remove it.
+If you are not satisfied with the mapName you can easily remove it.
    ```
    /destination remove <mapName>
    ```